Reduction of coherent betatron oscillations in a muon g-2 storage ring experiment using RF fields: Conclusions

-This work represents the first successful attempt to simulate and develop the hardware necessary to apply RF cooling to a tertiary particle beam.
+This work represents the first successful development of the hardware necessary to apply RF cooling to a tertiary particle beam.
 Unlike primary beams in storage rings, where RF manipulation can occur over millisecond time scales, the muon time dilated lifetime of $\gamma \tau_\mu = 64.4\ \mu$s severely limits the time available for beam manipulation, if there is to be a significant measurement time following the beam cooling period.
-The simulations and preliminary data presented above show great promise for this technique to reduce systematic errors on the determination of the muon spin rotation frequency, and thereby the muon magnetic anomaly $a_\mu$.
-It should also be relevant to the subject of muon acceleration in the context of muon colliders and dedicated neutrino factories.